-C) Understanding the terms of the standard form contract
+D) Understanding the terms of the standard form contract

 It is important that you completely understand what all the terms on the contract you are using mean so you are able to properly explain the terms to your client.
-Most licensees use the standard form Contract of Purchase and Sale for residential transactions.
 This contract has pre-drafted terms which allow you to fill in information specific to your client such as their name, address, and the address of the property they are making an offer on.